arfai1213/AWS-SOA-C02/README.md

 ### CloudWatch Alarms
 - clarm to monitor any CloudWatch metric
 - set approriate thresholds to trigger the alarms and related actions
+- To test CloudWatch Alarm:
+    - use `SetAlarmState` to set the state of an alarm for testing goals

 ### CloudWatch on-premise
 - download and install the SSM agent and CloudWatch agent.